-The latest figures from Cruise Line International Association (CLIA) report that two million cruises were taken by British holiday makers in 2017, which represents an increase of 0.5 percent compared with 2016.
+The latest figures from Cruise Line International Association report that two million cruises were taken by British cruise passengers in 2017, which represents an increase of 0.5 percent compared with 2016.

 Mediterranean cruises remain the most popular cruise destination representing 37 per cent of all sailings last year.